 We can choose to let our expectations and circumstances define us, or we can choose to surrender them to Jesus and trust Him!
 As long as we cling tightly to our “thing”, it will keep us in bondage and we will keep digging empty cisterns that will never satisfy our thirsty hearts and souls.

 It begins by KNOWING who God is, His character and nature.
 TRUSTING His purposes and plan.
-Having an ETERNAL PERSPECTIVE and being THANKFUL in the NOW.
+Having an ETERNAL PERSPECTIVE and being THANKFUL in the here and now.

-Later this week I’ll share with you some insights from God’s Word that I’ve put into practice in my own life, that have helped me to deal with expectations that seek to rob my joy and ruin my relationships.
+Next week I’ll share with you some truths from God’s Word that I’ve put into practice in my own life.
+These real truths that have helped me to deal with expectations that seek to rob my joy and ruin my relationships.

 Download the lesson: Lessons on Expectations from Women of the Bible